-A bridge across the Estuary would need to be capable of withstanding nature in all its moods.
-The tidal range on this part of the Estuary is the second largest in the world – over 40 feet (14 metres) – and the water flows at up to 8 knots on the large tides.
-The large spring tides create the famous Severn Bore, a tidal wave which rushes from upstream of the crossing, as far as Gloucester, and can be 10 feet (3 metres) high.
+The bridge would need to be able to withstand nature in all its moods.
+The tidal range on this stretch is the second largest in the world, over 40 feet (14 m) – and the water flows at up to 8 knots during major tides.
+The large spring tides create the famous Severn Bore, a tidal wave which rushes from upstream of the crossing, as far as Gloucester, over thirty miles away, and can be 10 feet (3 metres) in height.
 High winds gust at over 100 mph.

 In 1946, a National Plan was published by the Ministry of Transport showing the first road crossing of the Severn on the Aust-Beachley-Newhouse line, together with a high-speed road link from the crossing at Beachley to the A48 at Tredegar Park, west of Newport.
-On 22nd of July 1947, details of the scheme was fixed by a statutory Order made in accordance with the Trunk Roads Act, 1936..
-As well as the suspension bridge, the route would also require a bridge over the River Wye and 13 km of new trunk road.
+On 22nd of July 1947, details of the scheme were fixed by a Statutory Order made in accordance with the Trunk Roads Act, 1936..
+As well as the suspension bridge, the route would also require a bridge over the River Wye and 8 miles (13 km) of new trunk road.
 Investment in this project would bring massive benefits. because without it, more than 50% of the traffic between southern England and South Wales would still need to make a detour of 60 miles by driving up to Gloucester and back down again, in order to cross the river Severn.